HediDhakar/chimera-project/README.md

 6. **Persistence Mechanism (`persistenc.py`)**:
    - Adds Chimera to startup programs to ensure it runs automatically after reboot.

+7. **ScreenSpy (`screenspy.py`)**:
+   - Captures a screenshot of the current screen and saves it to a designated directory (`screenshots`).
+   - Generates timestamped filenames for organizing captured images.
 ---

 ## **Tech Stack**